 Once you’ve built up to nightly use, keep using and enjoy the benefits!

-You can expect to see results from a good Retinol product in about 3months.
-So be consistent!
+You can expect to see results from a good retinol product in about 3months.
+Consistency is key!

-AHA’s (glycolic acid) and BHA’s (salicylic acid), are excellent active skin care ingredients with proven results.
-(I LOVE them and can't recommend them highly enough, see recommended articles at the end of this page).
+AHA’s (glycolic acid) and BHA’s (salicylic acid) are excellent active skin care ingredients with proven results.